Overview

 work and applicable fee before THG provides services on a fee basis.
 An

-advisory service agreement may include cash flow management; insurance
+advisory service agreement may include, for example: cash flow management;

-planning; retirement planning; estate planning; and tax planning, as well as the
+education planning; retirement planning; estate planning; and tax planning, as

-implementation of recommendations within each area.
-Financial planning work
+well as the implementation of recommendations within each area.
+Financial

-is usually included as part of the investment advisory fee, however, in some
+planning work is usually included as part of the investment advisory fee,

-instances it may be billed separately on an hourly or quoted basis.
+however, in some instances it may be billed separately on an hourly or quoted

 Under this engagement, THG may provide investment advisory services